A Trusted Friend in a Complicated World

 It’s hard to imagine a White artist today getting away with Cher’s number one single from 1973.
 It’s harder still to imagine one sexing up Native American fashion for the song’s video and not being subject to a barrage of criticism on social media.
 In Mary Dean and Al Capps’ composition, Cher sings about the cultural dilemma faced by a young woman who is half White and half Cherokee.
 Although it’s not really Cher’s story to tell (her father was Armenian, and her mother was mostly Western European and supposedly part Cherokee), the lyrics aren’t as problematic as the way the singer turned Native American cultural artifacts into a costume.

 “Using women of color as props isn’t exactly new,” Boshemia magazine pointed out in a 2019 article that cited Gwen Stefani’s “Harajuki Girls” in addition to this Cher song.
 “Pop music has long lived on the commodification of other cultures without lifting them up.
 This has happened before.
 And it will happen again.”
-Here are more songs you didn’t know were actually pretty racist.
+Here are more songs you didn’t realize are racist.

 5 / 11